gregstoll/percentToFriendlyString/ruby/README.md

 `friendly` is a class of type `FriendlyProbability` that has properties
 - `friendlyString`: a string representing the probability (in this case "5 in 7")
+- `friendlyDescription`: a string representing a qualitative description of the probability (in this case "Good chance")
 - `numerator`: the numerator of the probability (in this case 5)
 - `denominator`: the denominator of the probability (in this case 7)